josephl894/Datasifter/README.md

 **Work in Progress.
 Latest Update: Dec 2023**

 DataSifter, a data obfuscation algorithm for senstitive clinical data.
-Developed as part of a SOCR research project at the University of Michigan
+Developed as part of a MDP research project at the University of Michigan